okslutsiv/visitors-feedback-map/client/README.md

 - [x] get a user location
   - [x] with the browser
   - [x] with the IP (https://ipgeolocation.io/ Free IP Geolocation API and GeoIP Lookup Database)
-  * [x] with the address from latlng ( Nominatium reverse API https://nominatim.openstreetmap.org/reverse?)
+  - [x] with the place's display_name from latlng ( Nominatium reverse API https://nominatim.openstreetmap.org/reverse?)
-- [x] show a special pin at the user's location
+- [x] show a big red pin at the user's location
   - [x] Users can drag their markers to change the location
-- [x] show a form to submit a message with place address
+- [x] show a form to submit a message with place's address/display_name
   - [x] validation:
     - [x] validate inputs on change with error messages
     - [x] if user's location is set and all inputs are valid enable the submit button